ctracey94/Bird_Simulator_2016/README.md

 The project proposal (proposal.pdf) can be found at the top level of the repo.

-Look for other information in the repository wiki.
+Look for documentation in the repository wiki.